 As these bikes are designed to make you faster, it is worth noting that when you are doing speeds of over 20 mph, then 90% of your effort is overcoming air resistance.

-Editor’s Note: The article was updated in April 2021.
-Luis added a few of his recommendations: Trek Madone SL 6 Disc and Felt AR Advanced Ultegra DI2 2020 which should replace Pinarello Dogma F10 SRAM and Colnago Concept eTap, models that are hard to find these days.
+Editor’s Note: The article was updated in March 2023.
+Trek Madone SL 6 Disc and Felt AR Advanced Ultegra DI2 2022 which should replace Pinarello Dogma F10 SRAM and Colnago Concept eTap, outdated models that are hard to find these days.
 We still left descriptions of those two in the article.
+Cannondale SystemSix and Enve Melee Red AXS were also added.

 That figure might make you realize how important aero bikes can be, particularly for pro riders who can win races due to the energy savings.